lowlighter/libs/README.md

 ### Limitations

-- Comments are stripped and cannot be recovered
-- When using mixed content of texts and child nodes, text node will be stripped and cannot be recovered
+- When using mixed content of texts and child nodes, it will be parsed as a text node
-- When using mixed group of nodes, `XML.stringify(XML.parse()))` may result in different order
+- When using mixed group of nodes, `XML.stringify(XML.parse()))` may result in a different order
   - _Example: `<a><b/><c/><b/></a>` will result in `<a><b/><b/><c/></a>`_
   - _This may or may not be acceptable depending on your use case_